Tips for becoming indispensable

 Well, you’ve done it!
 You have FINALLY landed in your dream job.
 You know the one – you can’t wait to get to work in the morning and Sunday evening means you begin to look FORWARD to Monday morning.
 Congratulations!
 Now, the search is over, but the work is just beginning.

 Many of you, young and seasoned alike will breathe a sigh of relief when you’ve started a great new position, been through your onboarding and initial training.
 Time to relax and enjoy your success – right?
 WRONG!
 Now it’s time to make yourself indispensable – not in the “I’ll keep my job, my information and my knowledge to myself so that they can’t get rid of me,” kind of indispensable; rather the “I love working with her, the energy, the skill, the daily impact – I can’t live without her,” sort of indispensable.
 Let’s explore:

-- Share the love.
 Don’t keep all that positive energy to yourself.
-Let others know how much you enjoy your work.
+Let others know how much you enjoy your work and that you’ve found your dream job.
 Show gratitude regularly by saying “thank you,” in public or in private.
 Who knows, you might infect some of your team members with your positivity.
 Finally, happy people are more successful in their careers and make more money.

 Finding work that makes you happy, is professionally satisfying and intellectually stimulating is a gift – not an entitlement.
-Why not do whatever you can to make it last?
+Why not do whatever you can to make this dream job last?
 For more ideas on strategic career management, visit us here!